jjjjw/forbidden-sequencer/Supercollider/README.md

 ### Node Tree Execution Order

 SuperCollider executes nodes in the order they appear in the node tree.
-For the reverb to process audio from bus 10, voice synths **must execute before** effects.
+For the reverb to process audio from bus 10, synths **must execute before** effects.

 The setup creates two groups with fixed IDs:
 - **Group 100** - Synths group (executes first)